ChopraSarah/DASC6520/README.md

 # DASC6520
-Assignments and projects for project DASC6520 Fall 2022
+Assignments and projects for DASC6520 Fall 2022